-We have a really interesting episode – talking to Dr. David Harris who does a lot of research in the world of VR.
-His done some research on quiet eye using VR equipment, and experimented with using VR as a way to practice.
+We have a really interesting episode; we’re talking to Dr. David Harris, who does a lot of research in the world of VR.
+He’s done some research on quiet eye using VR equipment and experimented with using VR as a way to practice.
 There are some really interesting findings from their study: what they were looking at, and what they were discovering.
-It’s insightful and relevant in terms of technology and sports, also something to keep our eyes on for what’s going on within the field of VR and how it can impact us in golf performance and in training.
+It’s insightful and relevant in terms of technology and sports, and also something to keep our eyes on for what’s going on within the field of VR and how it can impact us in golf performance and in training.

-Dr. David Harris, works at the University of Exeter in the UK, he’s a researcher in psychology and specifically interested in skill acquisition: how people will respond to performance and particularly the use of virtual reality as a way for kind of training skills, but also for understanding how people perform particular skills.
+Dr. David Harris works at the University of Exeter in the UK; he’s a researcher in psychology and is specifically interested in skill acquisition: how people will respond to performance and particularly the use of virtual reality as a way for kind of training skills but also for understanding how people perform particular skills.

 Cordie Walker: How did you guys get there?
 What was the premise behind what you were looking at?

 Dr. David Harris: We’ve always had our research related to: How do people learn skills?
 How do we speed up learning?
 Which is some of the quiet eye stuff you mentioned.
 We started getting interested in how we can use virtual reality for training different skills.
 To be honest, it’s probably originated more in other training for other areas.
 So things like the nuclear industry and places like that, where you often can’t practice something physically, but virtuality is an awesome way of training something that you couldn’t otherwise train things that are dangerous or things that you can’t recreate in the real world.
 Then being obviously interested in sport as well, we started to look at whether VR is going to kind of transfer over into using it for sport.

 Cordie Walker: What was the task or what were you trying to train?
 Or how did, how did you guys go about the experiment.